 Chris Brown and Rihanna, were close friends before they started dating years before it was officially announced to the press in 2008.
 Most people know how the relationship ended.
 For those who don't, let's just say it wasn't good.

-They've never stated otherwise, but it's generally accepted that Beyoncé and JayZ first started dating when Jay-Z asked her to be on his song "'03 Bonnie and Clyde".
-They've been married ever since, and have become the most (in)famous couple in urban music.
+They've never confirmed or denied this, but it's generally accepted that Beyoncé and JayZ first started dating when he asked her to be on his song "'03 Bonnie and Clyde".
+They've been married ever since with three children, and are possibly the most famous couple in urban music.

 Lachy and Emma of The Wiggles (the current Purple and Yellow wiggles respectively) have been dating offscreen for about 2 years.
 They got engaged as of recent too and married(update: they divorced in 2018).
 Even the children knew something was going on.

 Morgan Rose, the drummer of Sevendust, was married to Rayna Foss, bassist of Coal Chamber.
 They have a child together as well.